reallywasi/Movie-Recommendation-System/README.md

 3. Run the Jupyter Notebook file `recommendation_system.ipynb` to explore the code and generate recommendations.

 ## Credits
-- The dataset used in this project was obtained from [insert dataset source].
+- The dataset used in this project was obtained from #Kaggle.
 - Inspiration and guidance were drawn from various online tutorials and resources.

 Feel free to explore the code, provide feedback, and contribute to further improvements.
 Happy recommending!